Logic gate: Electronic gates

 A functionally complete logic system may be composed of relays, valves (vacuum tubes), or transistors.

 Electronic logic gates differ significantly from their relay-and-switch equivalents.
 They are much faster, consume much less power, and are much smaller (all by a factor of a million or more in most cases).
 Also, there is a fundamental structural difference.
 The switch circuit creates a continuous metallic path for current to flow (in either direction) between its input and its output.
 The semiconductor logic gate, on the other hand, acts as a high-gain voltage amplifier, which sinks a tiny current at its input and produces a low-impedance voltage at its output.
 It is not possible for current to flow between the output and the input of a semiconductor logic gate.

-The 7400 chip, containing four NANDs.
+The 7400 chip contains four NANDs.
 The two additional pins supply power (+5 V) and connect the ground.

 For small-scale logic, designers now use prefabricated logic gates from families of devices such as the TTL 7400 series by Texas Instruments, the CMOS 4000 series by RCA, and their more recent descendants.
 Increasingly, these fixed-function logic gates are being replaced by programmable logic devices, which allow designers to pack many mixed logic gates into a single integrated circuit.
 The field-programmable nature of programmable logic devices such as FPGAs has reduced the "hard" property of hardware; it is now possible to change the logic design of a hardware system by reprogramming some of its components, thus allowing the features or function of a hardware implementation of a logic system to be changed.

 An important advantage of standardized integrated circuit logic families, such as the 7400 and 4000 families, is that they can be cascaded.
 This means that the output of one gate can be wired to the inputs of one or several other gates, and so on.
 Systems with varying degrees of complexity can be built without great concern of the designer for the internal workings of the gates, provided the limitations of each integrated circuit are considered.

 The output of one gate can only drive a finite number of inputs to other gates, a number called the "fan-out limit".
 Also, there is always a delay, called the "propagation delay", from a change in input of a gate to the corresponding change in its output.
 When gates are cascaded, the total propagation delay is approximately the sum of the individual delays, an effect which can become a problem in high-speed synchronous circuits.
 Additional delay can be caused when many inputs are connected to an output, due to the distributed capacitance of all the inputs and wiring and the finite amount of current that each output can provide.